aquariumbio/aquarium/docs/protocol_development/krill.md

 ## Items, Objects and Samples

-The Aquarium inventory is managed via a structured database of Ruby objects with certain relationships, all of shich are available within protocols.
+The Aquarium inventory is managed via a structured database of Ruby objects with certain relationships, all of which are available within protocols.
 The primary inventory objects are listed below.
 Note that `Item`s, `Sample`s, `SampleType`s, and `ObjectType`s inherit from `ActiveRecord::Base` which is a fundamental rails class with documentation [here](http://api.rubyonrails.org/classes/ActiveRecord/Base.html).
 The methods in this parent class are available from within a protocol, although care should be taken when using them.